 Forcepoint Alternative (2026): Why Zscaler, Netskope, and Cisco Umbrella Aren't an Architectural Upgrade

-Zscaler, Netskope, and Cisco Umbrella aren't a Forcepoint alternative.
+Zscaler, Netskope, and Cisco Umbrella aren't a Forcepoint alternative in any architectural sense.
 They're a Forcepoint substitute.
-All four are cloud-proxy Secure Web Gateways.
-They share the same fundamental architecture: route user traffic through vendor data centers (PoPs) for inspection.
+All four are cloud-proxy Secure Web Gateways that share the same fundamental data plane: route user traffic through vendor data centers (PoPs) for inspection.
 A real Forcepoint alternative in 2026 changes the architecture, not the vendor logo.
-That's on-device SWG.
+That's on-device SWG, with purpose-built Cloud Application Control for ChatGPT, Claude, Gemini, and Copilot out of the box.

 What "alternative" should actually mean